kotlin-hands-on/hands-on/Getting Started with Ktor/03_responding-to-http-requests.md

 # Responding to HTTP requests

 We're now ready to write our actual application which is going to respond to the path `/` with `Hello, World!`.
-For this let's create a new Kotlin file in the folder `kotlin` and enter the following content
+For this, let's create a new Kotlin file named `Application.kt` in the folder `kotlin` and enter the following content

 ```kotlin
 import io.ktor.application.call